 Short-term Care: Rehospitalizations

-In Diversicare of Oxford, 18.12 Percentage of Residents Rehospitalized
+In Diversicare of Oxford, 9.82% of Residents Rehospitalized

 Short-term Care: ER Visits

-This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term patient care.
-Avoiding medical emergencies is one way to assess patient care during rehabilitation.
+This metric measures the number of times residents are sent to the emergency room per thousand days of short-term care.
+Avoiding emergency medical situations is one way to assess short-term care.

 Short-term Care: Facilitates Functional Improvement